egberts/egberts.github.io-src/content/articles/comparison-svg-viewers-large-file.md

 lang: en
 private: False

-Comparison of grpahical viewers for large SVG file are covered here.
+Comparison of graphical viewers for large SVG file are covered here.

 Background
 =============
 Was working on a NeoVim/Vim syntax highlighter for the `nft` command of nftables package on Linux.

-Would make sense if I had a concrete visual view of this `nft` command syntax other than the cryptic lexer code deep in the `nftables` code.
+It would make sense if I had a concrete visual view of this `nft` command syntax other than the cryptic lexer code deep in the `nftables` code.

 NeoVim/Vim I need to see the parser as a whole for an application.
 The parser leverages the Bison lexer.